ayazuddin007/Kubernetes-Mumshad/Installation/Kubenetes_Minikube_Installation.md

 To access the hello-minikube Deployment, expose it as a Service: (Creating a Kubernetes Service)
 ----------------------------------------------------------------------
-	kubectl expose deployment hello-minikube --type=NodePort --port 8080 The option --type=NodePort specifies the type of the Service.
+	kubectl expose deployment hello-minikube --type=NodePort --port 8080 The option
+	--type=NodePort specifies the type of the Service.
+	 --port defines the port

 It will show in output